 - development of expertise, identities and new practices

-- mobilisation of research-based knowledge (educational, environmental, healthcare, social care and philanthropy)
+- mobilisation of research-based knowledge

-- features and impact of knowledge co-creation (government, healthcare, environment).
+- features and impact of knowledge co-creation.

 Knowledge and Practice researchers work both individually and as part of sub-groups.
 One of these group activities was the production of a book, Knowledge and Practice in Business and Organisations, which showcases some of the research undertaken by group members.
 The book includes a discussion of the group's collective understanding of the main perspectives regarding the inter-relationship between knowledge and practice, and provides an emerging conceptual map of this field of research.

 Members of Knowledge and Practice are also part of:

 - Research Unit for Research Utilisation (RURU)

 - Centre for the Study of Philanthropy and Public Good (CSPPG)